 - Finely mince the red onion, garlic, and cilantro by hand.
-Mash the black beans by hand (either with a fork or with a potato masher), then add in all the remaining ingredients and stir by hand.
+Mash the black beans by hand (either with a fork or with a potato masher), then add in all the remaining ingredients (besides the oil) and stir by hand.
 (If you have a food processor, add all ingredients and pulse until they are evenly mixed but still slightly chunky.)

 - Transfer the black bean mixture to a bowl and add one large egg and 1 cup breadcrumbs.
 Stir the ingredients together until they’re evenly combined.
 Let the mixture sit for about 5 minutes.

 - Divide the black bean mixture into six equal portions, then shape each portion into a patty, about 3.5 inches in diameter, ½-inch thick.

 - To cook the black bean burgers, heat 1 Tbsp oil in a skillet over medium heat.
 Once the oil is hot, add a few of the black bean burgers and cook for about 4-5 minutes on each side, or until they are well browned and heated through.
 Repeat with more oil and the rest of the patties until they’re all cooked.

 - Place each patty in a bun, add your favorite toppings, and enjoy!

 *Note: Feel free to sub parsley for the cilantro.